mrfdev/CMI/Resources/FAQ/cmi-running-1.16.5.md

 # Running CMI on 1.16.5

-This page should help explain what I personally think is the way to run CMI 8 on Minecraft 1.16.5, at least until CMI 9 and Minecraft 1.17 is stable enough.
+This page should help explain what I personally think is the way to run CMI 8 on Minecraft 1.16.5, at least until CMI 9 and Minecraft 1.17 are stable enough.

 ## Note ahead.